Fibroids and Infertility

 Yes.
 It’s called Uterine Fibroid Embolization.
 Embolization shrinks fibroids instead of cutting them out.
 It is a minimally invasive, non-surgical procedure.
 It works by blocking the blood supply to each fibroid, ending its ability to thrive and grow.
 Embolization doesn’t involve cutting or cause any scarring.
 And embolization is extremely precise.
 It addresses only fibroids, leaving all other tissue healthy and whole.
 As the fibroids shrink, so do the fertility problems they create.

 - Embolization ends fibroid growth permanently.
 Fibroids won’t grow back.
-Your window for conception and pregnancy is much greater than with a surgical treatment.
+Your window for conception and pregnancy is much greater than with surgical treatment.

 - Embolization isn’t surgery.
 The discomfort, risks and recovery time are significantly less than with a myomectomy.